SomeFire/RPG-Maker-MV-Skill-Trees-System/tutorial/README.md

 To create your own skill trees you must add skills and trees to SkillTreesConfig.js

+To show scene with skill trees use script command `SceneManager.push(Scene_SkillTrees)`.

 # Structure

 There are 3 entities: `Skill`, `Tree` and `SkillTrees`.